-• PPD claims accounted for 58 percent of total benefits in 2014 (panel C in Figure 3.1)
+• PPD claims accounted for 58 percent of total benefits in 2015 (panel C in Figure 3.1)

-- through a combination of moderately low frequency (panel A) and substantially higherthan-average benefits per claim (panel B). - Other claim types contributed smaller amounts to total benefits because of very low frequency (PTD and death claims) or relatively low average benefits (medical-only and temporary disability claims). - Indemnity claims were 24 percent of all paid claims, but accounted for 91 percent of total benefits because they have far higher benefits on average than medical-only claims (\$39,200 vs. \$1,220 for 2014).
+- through a combination of moderately low frequency (panel A) and substantially higherthan-average benefits per claim (panel B). - Other claim types contributed smaller amounts to total benefits because of very low frequency (PTD and death claims) or relatively low average benefits (medical-only and temporary disability claims). - Indemnity claims were 24 percent of all paid claims, but accounted for 91 percent of total benefits because they have far higher benefits on average than medical-only claims (\$40,700 vs. \$1,230 for 2015).
 Medical-only claims accounted for 76 percent of claims but only 9 percent of total benefits.

-Figure 3.1 Benefits by claim type for insured claims, policy year 2014 [1]
+Figure 3.1 Benefits by claim type for insured claims, policy year 2015 [1]

 - 1. Developed statistics from MWCIA data (see Appendix C).
-2014 is the most recent year available. - 2.
-Indemnity claims consist of all claim types other than medical-only.
-These claims typically have medical as well as indemnity benefits. - 3.
-PPD claims in the insurance data, and as shown here, include any claims with stipulated settlements or with temporary disability lasting more than 130 weeks, in addition to claims with permanent partial disability. - 4.
-Because of large annual fluctuations, data for PTD and death claims is averaged over 2010 to 2014 (see Appendix C). - 5.
-Benefit amounts in panel B are adjusted for overall wage growth between 2014 and 2016.
+2015 is the most recent year available. - Indemnity claims consist of all claim types other than medical-only.
+These claims typically have both indmenity and medical benefits. - PPD claims in the insurance data, and as shown here, include any claims with stipulated settlements or with temporary disability lasting more than 130 weeks, in addition to claims with permanent partial disability. - 4.
+Because of large annual fluctuations, data for PTD and death claims is averaged over 2011 to 2015 (see Appendix C). - 5.
+Benefit amounts in panel B are adjusted for overall wage growth between 2015 and 2017.